Chapter 1: Show Me What I'm Looking For

 "Well you're in luck," she chuckled.
 "Cause we're going to Disney World."

 "And you're driving?"
-Santana asked skeptically.
-"Wouldn't it be quicker just to fly?"
+Santana asked, sceptical.
+"Wouldn't it be quicker to just fly?"

-"Alright," she finally digressed with a shrug of shoulders, turning back to them.
-Pulling her bag higher on her shoulder, Santana rounded to the other side of the van where Rach had already opened the sliding door.
+"Okay," she digressed, "Sure."
+Turning back to them, she rounded the other side of the van where Rach had already opened the sliding door.

-She leaned forward, grabbing her hand and shaking it.
+"Santana."
+She leaned forward, taking the offered hand.
 All of a sudden Quinn jumped out of the van and began to jog over to Bill's semi trailer.
 She leapt up onto the metal step and hauled herself into the cab, disappearing inside.

 "Oh, she's just leaving a note for your friend," Rachel told her.
-"We don't want him thinking we kidnapped you or anything."
+"We don't want him thinking we kidnapped you."

 Santana nodded in understanding, a little saddened that she didn't think to do so herself.
 Quinn reappeared after a moment, running back over and sitting behind the wheel again, slamming the heavy door behind her.